-Park Closed at Stanford Ave.
+Park OPEN at Stanford Ave.
 Entrance/Parking Lot and park area

 New hours will be strictly enforced.
 Violators will be subject to citations and/or arrest.
 Citations cost a minimum of $300.Phone Numbers